Doctor charged in murder of wife he said died falling down stairs

 Breaking News Emails

-A Southern California doctor has been charged in the 2016 murder of his wife, who he said died falling down stairs.
+A Southern California doctor has been charged in the 2016 murder of his wife, who he said fatally fell down the stairs.

-When officers responded to his home in the early morning hours of Nov.
-13, 2016, Sills told deputies that he woke up to find his wife, Susann Sills, 45, dead at the bottom of the stairs after an apparent fall, the district attorney's office said.
+When officers responded to his home in the early hours of Nov.
+13, 2016, Sills told deputies that he woke up to find his wife, Susann, 45, dead at the bottom of the stairs after an apparent fall, the district attorney's office said.

-After an investigation and autopsy, the Orange County Sheriff Department's Coroner determined in November 2017 that the death was a homicide.
-Over the next year, homicide detectives and the district attorney’s office continued to investigate her death.
+After an investigation and autopsy, the Orange County Coroner determined in November 2017 that the death was a homicide.
+Over the next year, homicide detectives and the district attorney’s office continued to investigate the death.

 Last month, officials obtained an arrest warrant for Sills.
-Authorities have not said how Susann Sills died or how they connected Eric Sills to her death.
+Authorities have not said how Susann Sills died or how they connected her husband to her death.

 His father, James Sills, told the Orange County Register the family is shocked by the arrest.